OWASP/www-project-secure-headers/tab_headers.md

 * https://www.w3.org/TR/referrer-policy/
 * https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy

-## Feature-Policy
+## Feature-Policy (almost deprecated)

-> **Note:** This header was split into [Permissions-Policy](https://w3c.github.io/webappsec-feature-policy/#permissions-policy-http-header-field) and [Document-Policy](https://w3c.github.io/webappsec-feature-policy/document-policy#document-policy-http-header) and will be considered deprecated once all impacted features are moved off of feature policy.
+> **⚠️ Warning:** This header was split into [Permissions-Policy](https://w3c.github.io/webappsec-feature-policy/#permissions-policy-http-header-field) and [Document-Policy](https://w3c.github.io/webappsec-feature-policy/document-policy#document-policy-http-header) and will be considered deprecated once all impacted features are moved off of feature policy.

 The Feature-Policy header is an **experimental** feature that allows developers to selectively enable and disable use of various browser features and APIs.
 The two most well supported values are `microphone` and `camera`.
 For all the other ones, please consult [this](https://caniuse.com/#search=Feature-Policy) page.